anima-wg/brski-cloud/anima-brski-cloud.md

 After the pledge receives the voucher, it validates the TLS connection to the local domain Registrar and continues with enrollment and bootstrap as per standard BRSKI operation.

-The pledge MUST process any error messages as defined in {{BRSKI}}, and in case of error MUST restart the process from it's provisioned cloud registry anchor.
+The pledge MUST process any error messages as defined in {{BRSKI}}, and in case of error MUST restart the process from its provisioned Cloud Registrar.

 The exception is that a 401 Unauthorized code SHOULD cause the Pledge to retry a number of times over a period of a few hours.